Unpaid Wage Lawyers in Chicago

-Can an employer hold my paycheck?
+- Can an employer hold my paycheck?
 Typically, in Illinois if you are owed wages, they must be paid.
 This is the case even if you owe your employer money for something (i.e., for a uniform).

-Am I entitled to vacation pay with my final paycheck?
-Yes, in Illinois, employers typically are required to pay out accrued vacation pay.
+- Am I entitled to vacation pay with my final paycheck?
+Yes, under Illinois vacation payout law, employers typically are required to pay out accrued vacation pay.
 However, it can depend on the language of the vacation policy.

 - Can my employer make deductions from my paycheck without my permission?
 Typically, the answer is no (although certain deductions are allowed).

 - Are employers prohibited from paying unequal wages to men and women for the same job?
 Yes, the Illinois Equal Pay Act requires employers to pay men and women the same wages for the same work, and wage differences can only be based on factors other than gender.

 - Am I entitled to overtime?
 This depends on a number of factors.
 Most hourly workers in Illinois are entitled to receive an overtime pay of one and a half times your regular rate of pay if you work over 40 hours in a workweek.